dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/user-guide.md

 cvRouter->SetInput(fetcher);
 ```

+---

 ### Add a Result Receiver as the Output

-Create a class `MyCapturedResultReceiver` to implement the `CCapturedResultReceiver` interface, and get the barocde results in `OnDecodedBarcodesReceived` callback function
+Create a class `MyCapturedResultReceiver` to implement the `CCapturedResultReceiver` interface, and get the barocde results in `OnDecodedBarcodesReceived` callback function.

 ```cpp
 class MyCapturedResultReceiver : public CCapturedResultReceiver {